The Kakeya needle problem and the existence of Besicovitch and Nikodym sets for rectifiable sets: Introduction

 First we will prove a preliminary result (see \Cref{theorem:rotations-on-line}).
 The exact statement is quite technical, but essentially says that instead of using translations, we can move our set $E$ using rotations whose projective centers are almost aligned: if we want to connect $\rho\in\Isom^+(\R^2)$ to the identity map by a polygonal path, we can choose a line $\ell\in(\P^2)^*$ that passes through the center of $\rho$, and choose the (intrinsic) rotations so that their projective centers lie in $B(\ell, \eps)$.
 We also obtain, for each $i$, a $u_i \in \ell$ such that:

 \Cref{theorem:translations} can be viewed as a special case of \Cref{theorem:rotations-on-line} by taking $\rho$ to be a translation and then taking $\ell$ to be $\P^1$.
 In this case, the centers lie on $\ell$, not just in an $\epsilon$-neighborhood of $\ell$.
 The reason we need an $\epsilon$-neighborhood for rotations is that, unlike for translations, the composition of a rotation around $z_1$ and a rotation around $z_2$ does not equal a rotation around a point on the line through $z_1,z_2$.
 (Recall the centers are specified with intrinsic coordinates.)
 This makes the statement and the proof of \Cref{theorem:rotations-on-line} more complicated than those of \Cref{theorem:translations}.
 We will need careful error estimates on how far the centers move, and, consequently, how large area the set $E$ covers during its movement.

-The classical Kakeya needle problem, i.e., rotating a line segment in arbitrarily small area, is an immediate corollary of \Cref{theorem:rotations-on-line}.
+The essential observation for the error estimates is the following: the composition structure of translations is linear, i.e., given by vector addition.
+The composition structure of rotations is not linear, but it is ``linear up to a quadratic error,'' using an appropriate parametrization of $\Isom^+(\R^2)$ (see \Cref{lemma:star-approx-add}).

+\begin{remark} Let $E$ be a countable union of parallel line segments which is bounded and has finite total length.
+It is easy to see that \Cref{theorem:rotations-on-line} implies that we can rotate $E$ inside a set of arbitrarily small area.
+This strengthens the result of Davies mentioned at the beginning of this introduction, who proved the same result when $E$ is a finite union of parallel line segments \cite{davies}. \end{remark}

-\begin{remark} \Cref{theorem:translations} and \Cref{theorem:rotations-on-line} provide a new insight into the result mentioned at the beginning of the introduction, that the non-trivial connected components of a closed set with the Kakeya property can be covered by parallel lines or by concentric circles \cite{chl}.
+\begin{remark} \Cref{theorem:translations} and \Cref{theorem:rotations-on-line} also provide a new insight into the other results mentioned in \Cref{subsection:history}, that the non-trivial connected components of a closed set with the Kakeya property can be covered by parallel lines or by concentric circles \cite{chl}.
 It turns out that the key property of the line and the circle is that they are homogeneous: by rotating around the center of the circle, any sub-arc can be mapped onto any other sub-arc of the same length, by a continuous movement that covers only zero area.
 The same is true for lines with shifts.
 Therefore our piecewise continuous deletion of the line segments/sub-arcs in \Cref{theorem:translations}/\Cref{theorem:rotations-on-line} can be replaced by a continuous one.
 No rectifiable set except for the union of parallel lines or concentric circles has this property. \end{remark}

 \begin{remark} The set $E$ in \Cref{theorem:rotations-on-line} needs to be bounded.
 Take, for example, $E$ to be a union of countably many circles with centers $z_i$ and radius $r_i$, such that $\sum {r_i} < \infty$ and $\sum r_i |z_i| = \infty$.
 Then it is a rectifiable set with finite $\cH^1$-measure, but every continuous rotation with a fixed center covers infinite area, even with a normal line removed.
 However, for the limit version \Cref{theorem:besicovitch-rot} (explained below), in which the centers of the rotations no longer need to be piecewise constant along the path, we can drop the boundedness condition. \end{remark}